Kaadhal Mannan

 Kaadhal Mannan is a 1998 Indian Tamil-language romantic drama film written and directed by Saran.
 The film stars Ajith Kumar and newcomer Maanu in the lead roles.
 It also saw veteran music composer M. S. Viswanathan make his debut in a supporting role, whilst Vivek, Karan and Girish Karnad also played other roles.

-Kaadhal Mannan released on 6 March 1998 and became a commercial success.
+Kaadhal Mannan was released on 6 March 1998 and became a commercial success.

 Plot

 Rudran, a strict disciplinarian and father of two daughters, hates the word 'Love'.
 The very mention of this word makes him punish himself to extreme heights.
 He has disowned his elder daughter Menaka because she eloped with her lover.
 The strictness is doubled for the younger daughter Thilottama, and a marriage alliance is fixed for her.
 She stoically accepts her father's decision until she meets Shiva, a local mechanic.
 Shiva lives with his friend Oyya in a mansion owned by Mess Viswanthan.
 Shiva is always ready to accept dares.
 When Menaka dares him to go to Chennai to deliver a letter to Thilothama, Shiva ends up falling in love with Thilothama, but she is unable to reveal her love to Shiva and her father, as she fears the consequences.
 The film revolves around whether the lovers are able to declare their love for each other, and if Rudran accepts it.